By Aggelos Skordas

 Since the first official Evzone, light battalions were formed within the Greek Army and they engaged in every war the country has participated in until the Second World War.
 In particular, the Evzones have fought the catastrophic Greco-Turkish War of 1897, the victorious First and Second Balkan Wars of 1912 – 1913, the following First World War, the Greco-Turkish War of 1919 – 1922 and finally the Second World War, until the front line collapse and the capitulation on April 20, 1941.

-After the Second World War the Evzone regiments were reorganised and formed into modern infantry units as part of the general reconstruction and modernisation of the country’s armed forces and only one battalion, composed of three companies, was kept in its original form, stationed in ”Georgios Tzavelas” barracks on Athens central Herodou Attikou street, behind the Parliament building and meters away from the Presidential Palace.
+After the Second World War the Evzone regiments were reorganized and formed into modern infantry units as part of the general reconstruction and modernisation of the country’s armed forces and only one battalion, composed of three companies, was kept in its original form, stationed in ”Georgios Tzavelas” barracks on Athens central Herodou Attikou street, behind the Parliament building and meters away from the Presidential Palace.

 The contemporary duties of the Evzones include the 24-hour guarding of the Tomb of the Unknown Soldier in downtown Athens, as well as the guarding of the Presidential Palace, the ceremonial raising and lowering of the Greek flag every Sunday at the Acropolis, presenting arms and welcoming foreign leaders, accompanying the President of the Hellenic Republic on official visits abroad, annual participation on March 25th military parade in Athens and October 28th military parade in Thessaloniki.